mihajlo-ra92/ORI_Acrobot/README.md

 # ORI_Acrobot

-Project in basics of computer intelligence (ORI) in Faculty of Technical Sciences in Novi Sad, Serbia.
+Project in Basics of Computer Intelligence (ORI) in Faculty of Technical Sciences in Novi Sad, Serbia.
 Done by: Mihajlo Maksimovic, RA92/2019

 The project is written in Python using TensorFlow for building a deep Q-network.